soundpress/RulesOfNYC/docs/c26/index.rst

    1. Except as provided in paragraph 3 of this subdivision, "qualified local brownfield site" or "site" means:

-      A. any real property within the city, the redevelopment or reuse of which may be complicated by the presence or potential presence of detectable levels of contamination, as defined in section 24-902 of the administrative code of the city of New York as light to moderate levels of contamination, including real property containing historic fill material and real property rejected from or ineligible for the state brownfield cleanup program pursuant to title 14 of article 27 of the New York state environmental conservation law and excluding any real property that meets the definition of a coordinated brownfield site; or
+      A. any real property within the city, the redevelopment or reuse of which may be complicated by the presence or potential presence of detectable levels of contamination, as defined in § 24-902 of the administrative code of the city of New York as light to moderate levels of contamination, including real property containing historic fill material and real property rejected from or ineligible for the state brownfield cleanup program pursuant to title 14 of article 27 of the New York state environmental conservation law and excluding any real property that meets the definition of a coordinated brownfield site; or

       B. any real property that meets the definition of a coordinated brownfield site.